YanYingfei/yanyingfei.github.io/_posts/2024-08-20-Notes on LatticeFold.md

 categories: Lattice SNARKs
 author: Yingfei
 ---
+Folding is a recent technique for building efficient recursive SNARKs.
+Several elegant folding protocols have been proposed, such as Nova, Supernova, Hypernova, Protostar, and others.
+LatticeFold is the first lattice-based folding protocol based on the Module SIS problem.
+This folding protocol naturally leads to an efficient recursive lattice-based SNARK and an efficient PCD scheme.
+LatticeFold supports folding low-degree relations, such as R1CS, as well as high-degree relations, such as CCS. <!--more-->

-I'm sorry that I haven't updated for a long time.
-Months ago, I read the new paper "LatticeFold", which proposes a folding technique based on lattice-based assumptions.
-Here is the handwrite note.
+Months ago, I read the new paper "LatticeFold"[<a href="#ref1">1</a>].
+I really appreciate the elegant design of this protocol.
+Here is my handwritten note.

 <p><img src="/post-src/latticefold/latticefold1.png" alt="-1-"></p>
 <p><img src="/post-src/latticefold/latticefold2.png" alt="-2-"></p>